daveshap/MARAGI/README.md

 Microservices Architectures are ideally suited to large, complex systems.
 As robotics and artificial intelligence systems become more complex, MARAGI aims to democratize access to these technologies.

+## Disadvantages of Microservices

+Individual microservices are very easy to understand, but a *microservices architecture* requires thinking about your application a bit differently.
+Then again, human brains and cognitive architectures are intrinsically complicated.

+- The overall application can be more complicated
+- Linking services together can be unintuitive at first
+- Organizing your cognitive architecture with metadata is a novel concept

 ## Examples of Microservices

 Microservices can do anything, but each one should focus on achieving one goal.
 This specialization allows each microservice to be very useful and very robus.
 Here are some examples of microservices: